-Electronic CDRs (eCDRs) will be trialled in the 2022 fishing year, noting they will not be available to all operators during the trial phase.
-If you would like to participate in the trial please contact AFMA Licensing and Data Services (listed in Section 8).
+Electronic CDRs (eCDRs) were trialled in the 2022 fishing season and remain voluntary in the SSJF.
+AFMA encourages operators who are interested in using eCDRs in the 2023 season to contact AFMA Licensing and Data Services (listed in Section 8).